-Step Two: Apply To Brow Bone
+Step 2: Apply to Brow Bone

 Using your fingers or a small, soft brush (Andersen says she has more control with the latter), apply the highlighter right underneath your brow bone and blend.

-Step Three: Bridge Of Nose
+Step 3: Bridge of Nose

-Step Four: Above Your Cheekbones
+Step 4: Above Your Cheekbones

-Step Five: Done!
+Step 5: Done!